alexzarazuaa/golsmedia_Nodejs_ECMA6_angularjs1.5/README.md

 - First of all : You'll have to install node and npm

   `apt install nodejs && apt install npm`
+- Then :

+    `apt install docker-compose`

-- RUN   `docker-compose up -d` and `docker-compose up --build ` in /backend
+   `docker-compose up -d` and `docker-compose up --build ` in /backend

 ## BUILT WITH